-Overseas directors of UK companies can visit the UK for short periods of time and do not need to establish tax residence in the UK.
+Overseas directors of UK companies can visit the UK for short periods and do not need to establish tax residence in the UK.

 The rules are simple on the surface.
-Any income received by a director (executive or non-executive) for undertaking their role within the UK (e.g. attending meetings), are subject to UK PAYE.
+Any income received by a director (executive or non-executive) for undertaking their role within the UK (e.g. attending meetings) is subject to UK PAYE.
 Earnings which relate to duties performed in the UK in a tax year are taxable in full.

 Double tax treaties don’t usually protect the director.
-However, if the individual isn't remunerated by either by the UK or overseas entities for the UK directorship, there will be no UK tax liability (however, see below about self-assessment).
+However, if the individual isn't remunerated by the UK or overseas entities for the UK directorship, there will be no UK tax liability (see below about self-assessment).

 Directors visiting the UK to open a company bank account

 There can be instances where a director needs to visit the UK to open a UK company bank account.
 Banks are required to comply with both UK and European money laundering provisions.
 Sometimes a bank requires a company director to visit a UK branch; in other cases, there may be a branch in the director’s home country.
 Wherever the director visits the bank, the various money laundering and identification procedures must be satisfied by the director through the branch.